ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

 # TGI Inference Service

-This service serves models via a `TGIClientInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic.

 [Text Generation Inference (TGI)](https://huggingface.co/docs/text-generation-inference/en/index) is a toolkit from HuggingFace for deploying and serving Large Language Models (LLMs).
 TGI enables high-performance text generation for the most popular open-source LLMs, including Llama, Falcon, StarCoder, BLOOM, GPT-NeoX, and T5.

+This service serves models via a `TGIClientInferenceWorkflow` object, which encapsulates the backend, preprocessing, and postprocessing logic.

 ## Infernet Configuration